com-480-data-visualization/project-2023-ijustvizzed/README.md

 This visualization aims to provide an entry point to the web page's visitors not familiar with the matter at hand.

-#### Network of Terms Related to Conspiracy Theories
+#### Correlations between Conspiracy Theories via Chord Diagram

-We will create a network graph where each node corresponds to a term related to the conspiracy theories brought up in our dataset.
+We will create a chord diagram where each node corresponds to a term related to the conspiracy theories brought up in our dataset.
 The links between nodes are determined based on contextual use of terms.
 We will cluster the graph by strongest links which implies clustering by